Efficient quantum algorithm for solving structured problems via multi-step quantum computation: Solving the search problem with a special structure via quantum adiabatic evolution

-where $\alpha =-\frac{\tau }{N}$, $\beta =-\tau \frac{\sqrt{N-N_{j-1}}}{N}+ \frac{\tau }{N}$, $\gamma =1-2\tau +\frac{\tau }{N}\left( N_{j-1}+1\right) $ , $\nu =-1+\tau $, $\delta =1-\tau $, $m=N_{j-1}-N_{j}$, and $\tau =\frac{ N_{j}}{N}$.
+where $\alpha =-\frac{\tau }{N}$, $\beta =-\tau \frac{\sqrt{N-N_{j-1}}}{N}+ \frac{\tau }{N}$, $\gamma =1-2\tau +\frac{\tau }{N}\left( N_{j-1}+1\right) $ , $\nu =-1+\tau $, $\delta =1-\tau $, $l=N_{j-1}-N_{j}$, and $\tau =\frac{ N_{j}}{N}$.
 The matrix above is equivalent to

-Obviously, there is an eigenvalue zero, and the other two eigenvalues are given as:
+Obviously, there is an eigenvalue zero, and the other two eigenvalues are given as

-which are the same as in Eq.~(E21).
-The energy spectrum of matrix in Eq.~(E57) is a continuous function of the adiabatic evolution parameter $s$.
+which are the same as those in Eq.~\eqref{eqn:lambda4IntermediateHj}.
+The energy spectrum of matrix in Eq.~\eqref{formula_WTH(s)W3x3} is a continuous function of the adiabatic evolution parameter $s$.

-It is difficult to solve the eigen-problem of the matrix in Eq.~(E57).
-What we are interested is: if the conditions for our multi-step QSRT algorithm are satisfied, will the condition for efficiently running the adiabatic evolution be satisfied, i.e., the minimum energy gap between the ground state and the first excited state be finite?
-Therefore we study a special case where $N_{j}/N_{j-1}=1/10$, thus the conditions for our algorithm are satisfied in this case, and let $N_{j}/N=f$, then the matrix in Eq.~(E57) becomes
+The explicit expressions for the eigenvalues of the matrix in Eq.~ \eqref{formula_WTH(s)W3x3} are very complicated.
+What we are interested is: if the conditions for our algorithm are satisfied, will the conditions for efficiently running the AQC algorithm be satisfied too, i.e., the minimum energy gap between the ground and the first excited states of the adiabatic evolution Hamiltonian be finite?
+Denote $g=N_{j-1}/N_{j}$ and $f=N_{j}/N$, the matrix in Eq.~\eqref{formula_WTH(s)W3x3} can be written as

+In the main text, we set $N_{j}/N_{j-1}=1/10$, thus the conditions for our algorithm are satisfied.
+The matrix in Eq.~\eqref{formula_WTH(s)W3x3} becomes

+We solve the eigenvalues of the above matrix for $f=1/30,1/50,1/150$, respectively, and draw the energy spectrum vs. $s$ in the main text.
+We check one more case by setting $N_{j}/N_{j-1}=1/5$, the matrix in Eq.~ \eqref{formula_WTH(s)W3x3} becomes

-In Fig.~$6$, we draw the energy spectrum of the above matrix as a function of $s$ by setting $f=1/30$, $1/60$, and $1/300$, respectively.
-From the figures we can see that as $f$ becomes small, the avoided crossing point where the minimum energy gap occurs between the ground state and the first excited state converges quickly to $s=0$.
-Therefore we expand the energy gap between the ground state and the first excited state at $f=0$, that is, the asymptotic limit of $N$, and find the gap scales as $O(f^{2})=O(1/N^{2})$.
-Therefore, the usual quantum adiabatic evolution algorithm cannot be run efficiently.
+In Fig.~$4$, we draw the energy spectrum of the above matrix as a function of $s$ by setting $f=1/15$, $1/25$, and $1/100$, respectively.
+From the figures we can see that as $f$ becomes small, the minimum energy gap between the ground and the first excited states of the adiabatic evolution Hamiltonians decreases quickly as $s\rightarrow 0$.
+Comparing with Fig.~$2$ in the main text, we can see that as $N_{j}/N_{j-1}$ becomes larger, the minimum energy gap decreases faster as $s\rightarrow 0$.
+The energy gap between the ground and the first excited states for the case where $ N_{j}/N_{j-1}=1/5$ is in the form

+We expand the energy gap at $f\rightarrow 0$, that is, the asymptotic limit of $N$, and find that it scales as $O(f^{2})=O(1/N^{2})$.
+Therefore, the usual quantum adiabatic algorithm cannot be run efficiently by using the same evolution path of our algorithm.